productboardlabs/tslint-pb/README.md

 ### check-unused-selectors

-This rule checks if ours connect (Flux) or selector implementation has all required dependencies, or if there is some dependency unused.
+This rule checks if our connect (Flux) or selector implementation has all required dependencies, or if there is some dependency unused.
 If you are wondering, how this works in real life just ping us – [we are hiring.](https://www.productboard.com/careers/senior-javascript-developer-react-js/) 🤓

 ### Configuration